openvinotoolkit/openvino_tensorflow/docs/cloud_instructions/AWS_instructions.md

   $ scp -i *.pem  <source-file> <IP-addr-of-your-instance>:/tmp
   ```

-  SSH and SCP with the AWS instance should be working (Note: It worked seamlessly on our team Intel provided AWS account, but developers might need to configure networking to enable this).
+  SSH and SCP with the AWS instance should be working (Note: Please ensure that the networking is configured properly to enable SSH and SCP access to the selected VM instance.)

 - Install **OpenVINO™ integration with TensorFlow**